iechor/docs/content/billing/core-billing/cycle.md

 ## Personal account

-1. Select your avatar in the top-right corner of Docker Hub.
+1. Select your avatar in the top-right corner of iEchor Hub.
 2. From the drop-down menu select **Billing**.
 3. In the bottom-right of the **Plan** tab, select **Switch to annual billing**.
 4. Review the information displayed on the **Change to an Annual subscription** page and select **Accept Terms and Purchase** to confirm.